32 Jobs That Pay $100K Without an Advanced Degree

 - Top earning potential—$155,200 or more

 Before computer programmers can begin writing code, they need instructions that are based on detailed plans for what the applications they build are supposed to do.
-As a software developer, you could make a great income by designing computer programs and overseeing their testing and development.
+As a software developer, you could make a great income by designing computer programs or mobile apps and overseeing their testing and development.
+Mobile app developers, in particular, are known to experience of a lot of career satisfaction.
+According to CNN Money, their occupation even ranks as the best job in America.***

 - Top earning potential—$153,710 or more